Post title or brief description

 Restaurante A Cegonha, Comporta Village.
 It does get busier!

-Later in the afternoon I walked through the village itself.
-It did not take long.
-Comporta is small enough that you can cross it comfortably in twenty minutes.
-A handful of streets, white houses with blue trim, and a scattering of boutiques and restaurants along the main road.
+Comporta village is small enough to cross in twenty minutes.
+A handful of streets, whitewashed houses with blue trim, and a scattering of boutiques and restaurants along the main road.
+The architecture follows a consistent logic: low buildings, natural materials, nothing rising above the dunes.
+It feels considered without feeling overbuilt.

 Plant-filled terrace at Almo restaurant built around a large tree, making Comporta worth visiting for food lovers